cckmwong-data/credit_scoring/README.md

 ## Skills Demonstrated

-✔ Built a **full pipeline** from raw loan data to a deployed, interactive credit scoring interface

 ✔ Supervised learning for **binary classification**

 ✔ Credit risk modelling and loan approval decisioning using **Logistic Regression**